rebootuser/Hashmash/README.md

 ## Version 0.2
 * Added support for more hashing algorithms and delimiters
-* Now can select '11' to use all delimiters in a single attack
+* Now can select '--alg 11' to use all delimiters in a single attack

 ### Description:
 HashMash has been created to aid in generating various hashes from user supplied values.
 Occasionally on a test you'll see some dodgy looking functionality that you might look at and say *'that looks vulnerable'*.
 For example password reset functionality that returns an MD5 hash of something.
 Here's where Hashmash comes in.